Airway

 If infant now has a pulse:

-Stop chest compression - Check for spontaneous respiration.
+Stop chest compressions - Check for spontaneous respiration.
 If infant now has a pulse (heart beat) but is still not breathing, continue rescue breathing. *Never stop CPR until medical help arrives and assumes care, or infant regains pulse and breathing.

-Everyone needs to know CPR, it can save a life!
-Contact the "American Heart Association" or "American Red Cross" for instruction and certification.
+*Everyone needs to know CPR, it can save a life!
+Contact the "American Heart Association" or the "American Red Cross" for instruction and certification.